 Christl Maria Göthner was born in Bad Lausick (Saxony) in 1957.
 From 1978 to 1984, she studied at the Academy of Fine Arts in Leipzig under Prof. Bernhard Heisig, graduating with a degree in painting and graphic design.
 From 1990 to 1993, she was a master student at the Academy of Arts in Berlin.
 She works as a freelancer in Leipzig.

 Núria Quevedo was born in Barcelona in 1938 and went into exile in East Berlin with her parents in 1952.
 From 1958 to 1963, she studied graphic arts at the Weissensee University of the Arts under, among others, Arno Mohr and Werner Klemke, with whom she later became a master student at the Academy of Arts of the GDR from 1968 to 1971.
 In 1974, she became the first woman artist to receive the Max Lingner Prize.
 Until 1990, she was a member of the Association of Visual Artists of the GDR.
-Since 1997, Quevedo has lived and worked in Berlin and in Sant Feliu de Guíxols, Catalonia.
+Quevedo lived and worked in Berlin and Sant Feliu de Guíxols, Catalonia, from 1997 onwards.
+She passed away in 2025.

 Peter Ackermann was born in Jena (Thuringia) in 1934.
 Between 1956 and 1962, he studied at the University of Arts in West Berlin.
 After 1963, he initially worked as a freelance painter in Karlsruhe.
 In 1976/77, he held a professorship at the University of Arts in Berlin before taking up a professorship at the Academy in Karlsruhe in 1977.
 He received several awards for his artistic work: in 1965 he received the German Critics’ Prize and in 1971 the Villa Romana Prize.
 In 1977 he was represented at documenta 6 in Kassel.
 He died in 2007.